nvk681/nvk681/README.md

 - 👋 Hi, I’m @nvk681
-- 👀 I’m interested in PYTHON, MACHINE LEARNING
+- 👀 I’m interested in PYTHON, MICRO-SERVICES
-- 🌱 I’m currently learning PYTHON, DESIGN PATTERNS, DOCKER.
+- 🌱 I’m currently learning PYTHON, DOCKER.
 Masters student at Georgia state University
 - 💞️ I’m looking to collaborate on any project that can be challanging
 - 📫 How to reach me nvk.681@gmail.com